 We finally pulled up to the building and circled a bit, all covert-like since we were definitely snug deep into a bustling Chicago neighborhood.
 This was NOT like the Dakatoa ghost town vibe we usually stroll into.

 We parked, snuck through the fence opening, and pushed through some overgrowth to find what should’ve been the fairly obvious “P.O.E.” instructions we were given: a second-ish floor window that’d be easy to climb into.

 We spotted something the fit the description but boarded up, so we continued to circle the entire expanse of the building to find the entry: from the locked basement doors and side entries, first-floor windows to the front door, as sometimes the most obvious of entries are the open ones.
 And again, overgrowth…most of the backlot was full of brambly bushes that were tricky to navigate through.
 And yet we pressed on through the branches, circling the place over and over to try to find some way in.

 Sadly, after nearly a half-hour, we finally called ‘er DOA.
 The second-floor window—boarded on the inside—was indeed the original way in.
 We noticed a fresh set of iron bars had been placed on the window next to it, so someone must’ve decided, “enough with these damn urbexers traipsing through our building!”

 Maybe it means someone’s willing to save it?
 Silver lining.

 In our art shows, we often get asked if we ever get permission to enter.
 And, no, 99% of the time we don’t.
-Ethically, we also agreed that 99% of the time we won’t break and enter either.
-We find the opening, but rarely* bust through anything locked to do it.
+But, ethically, we won’t break and enter either.
 Standards!

 So reluctantly we threw our proverbial tails between our legs and trudged our way back to the van.
 Hey, at least it was a decent mini-road trip to the great city of Chicago!
 We messaged our contact to let him know that the place was most certainly buttoned up now.